Marcroth0/p1-secret-bar/README.md

 -   **Thank you Page**

     -   The user get sent to a hidden part of the page after submitting
-    -   In the Map is the current location of the bar
+    -   In the Map is the current location of the bar.
+    -   (Answers User Stories)

 ![Thank You page](./assets/readme/thankyou-readme.png)